 Genet ~ about the size of a cat ~ out hunting near the riverbank

-The camera traps set up this year by conservation biologist Madeleine Wheatley have revealed a world of wildlife that we could only guess at before.
+The camera traps set up by conservation biologist Madeleine Wheatley have revealed a world of wildlife that we could only guess at before.

 Swallowtail butterfly in the lavender